 Only logged in customers who have purchased this product may leave a review.

 Ingredients (always vegan + always conflict free)

-IngredientsOrganic and fair trade dark chocolate (cocoa paste, cocoa butter, vegan sugar, soy lecithin, vanilla), organic hazelnuts, organic vegan fair trade evaporated cane juice sugar, and sea salt.
+Ingredientstruly ethical chocolate (cocoa mass, cocoa butter, vegan sugar, soy lecithin, vanilla), organic hazelnuts, organic vegan fair trade evaporated cane juice sugar, and sea salt.

 We bought a special grinder (called a mélangeur, if you wanna get fancy) to make our own cocoa butter-to-bar white chocolate, and one day it hit us that we could use it to make gianduja.

 You might know gianduja as Nutella (though our version is galaxies apart from that sugary milky concoction) and put jars of it in the shop—at a high price because it’s made of literally only hazelnuts and chocolate and sugar with like .05% of sea salt (and because for once we costed it out to see what we should actually charge)—and it’s been selling so fast that we just keep making it.
 It’s much more hazelnutty than Nutella—much more chocolatey, too, and much less sugary.

 It takes 12 hours to make each batch.
 We toast the nuts (organic ones from a family farm in Oregon) and measure out the sugar and chocolate and put everything in the grinder before we go home at night and in the morning gianduja (which is pronounced roughly like “john-doo-yah,” in case you’re interested) emerges, all silky and hazelnutty-perfumy.
 Really dreamy to open the door to in the morning.